Three Rivers Park District: Mississippi Gateway Regional Park

 Mississippi Gateway Regional Park, formerly Coon Rapids Dam Regional Park, is located in Brooklyn Park, Minnesota and Coon Rapids, Minnesota.
 The dam, for which the park was named, was built by Northern States Power Company in 1913 for electrical power generation.
 Power generation was discontinued in 1966, so the dam is now used for recreation.
 Anoka County operates a park on its side of the dam.

 There is a pedestrian and bicycle walkway across the Dam.
 It also connects to the Elm Creek Regional Trail, which stretches 6 mi across Brooklyn Park and Maple Grove to meet up with Elm Creek Park Reserve.

 This park and the Coon Rapids Dam East, a walk across the dam, are sites for the National Parks Passport Program for the Mississippi National River and Recreation Area.
-The park has a staffed visitor's center with restrooms.
+The park has a staffed visitor center with restrooms.
 There are picnic shelters along the pedestrian trail.
 Various wildlife can be seen throughout the year.

 Crow-Hassan Park Reserve

-Located in Rogers, Minnesota, Crow-Hassan Park Reserve has an area of 2597 acre, including 600 acre of tall-grass prairie.
+Located in Rogers, Minnesota, Crow-Hassan Park Reserve has an area of 2597 acre, including 600 acre of tallgrass prairie.
 The park features 18 mi of unpaved hiking trails, 11 mi of horse trails, and an off-leash dog area.